Yousef-Albasel/SpaceInvaders-Python/readme.md

 ```diff
 - This Project is not Complete
 ```
 This project is an enhanced version of a Python game that aims to strengthen object-oriented programming (OOP) skills.
-It builds upon a Clearcode Tutorial and introduces new features like animations, explosions, extra hearts, and an additional level for increased complexity.
+It builds upon a Clearcode Tutorial and i added new features like animations, explosions, extra hearts, and an additional level for increased complexity.

 The future goal of the project is to transform this basic game into a multiplayer experience, allowing players to engage with each other in real-time.
 Future updates will focus on adding more game features and expanding the multiplayer functionality.